CERN's staff recruitment policy is built upon the following 5 principles :

 - CERN will target fresh recruits.
 In principle, and in line with recently-implemented policy, CERN will not re-hire former LD staff members.
-In exceptional circumstances where specialised competencies may not be found on the market, and with the DG’s authorisation, a former LD contract holder may be invited and selected.
+In exceptional circumstances where specialised competencies may not be found on the market, and with the DG’s authorisation, a former LD candidate may be invited and selected.

-- Particular efforts should be made to source and attract excellent candidates from the Member States further afield whilst taking into consideration Member State Return Coefficients.
+- The recruitment pool is predominantly in CERN's Member and Associate Member States.
+Particular efforts should be made to source and attract excellent candidates from the Member States further afield whist taking into consideration Member State Return Coefficients.

-- Nationals of Associate Member States are entitled to apply for CERN staff positions (LD), once the Associate Membership Agreement has entered into force (information received by the State concerned that the internal procedures for entry into force of the Agreement have been fulfilled).
+- Associate and “pre-stage to Membership” candidates may apply for staff positions once membership to CERN Council has been approved.
 The number of appointments for associate members is limited by the percentage contribution of the applicable CERN budget.